United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

 ```

 ## Title slide
 The template title slide contains the title of our presentation and a hyperlink-tag `{*data_source}`.
-Now we need to add the data for this tag in our Python code by creating a cloud Office Print element (hyperlink) and adding this to the main data collection:
+Now we need to add the data for this tag in our Python code by creating a Cloud Office Print element (hyperlink) and adding this to the main data collection:
 ```python
 data_source = cop.elements.Hyperlink(
     name='data_source',